 Both business travelers and vacationers will need to freshen up their wardrobe after being compressed in a suitcase for many hours.
 Provide an ironing board, iron, and possibly a spray bottle for easy use.

 I rip up old white towels into small 12″x12″ squares and place them in a bag in my utility room.
 The edge of the shelf is marked as “Rags”.
 This has helped cut down on stains on the bathroom towels and washcloths.

 A retractable clothesline in your laundry room can be helpful for drying delicates.
 Using one of these may help keep guests from throwing their wet clothes over your beautiful antique wood chairs.

 What Do You Need To Start an Airbnb?

 If you’re just starting to think about hosting on Airbnb, here are some things you’ll want to keep in mind:

 - Check with your local HOA (if you have one) and city planning and zoning department to make sure you are allowed to host on Airbnb.
 Some municipalities don’t allow Airbnb, or only allow it if you reside on your property.

 - Put together a solid set of house rules, and place them in your Airbnb listing.
 If you ever have a dispute with a guest, you’ll want to show the Airbnb Resolution Center that a guest broke a specific rule that you had in your listing.
-This improves your chances of getting compensated for any damage, etc. You can check out our house rules article here.
+This improves your chances of getting compensated for any damage, etc. You can check out our Airbnb house rules examples article here.